5 Essential Yin Yoga Props & How To Use Them

 Unlike “Yang” forms of yoga such as Vinyasa, a Yin yoga class might include a menagerie of yoga props to assist the body in melting into Yin postures.
-Yin yoga props help to achieve the body in getting into that sweet spot of intense stretching without the straining.
+Yin yoga props help the body get into that sweet spot of intense stretching without the straining.
 A Yin yoga class will inevitably incorporate a number of props into the practice.
-Let's look at the various ways that Yin yoga uses props.
+Let's look at the essential props for Yin Yoga and the various ways to use them.

 Article content: